Search

-Always Say Yes to Professional Development
+Professional Development | Always Say Yes to Learning Opportunities

-In the social-impact world, it can seem like you don’t have time for a trip the restroom, let alone the flexibility to schedule a webinar or attend a conference.
+In the social-impact world, it can seem like you don’t have time for a trip to the restroom, let alone the flexibility to schedule a webinar or attend a conference.
 But if you let the daily grind get in the way of professional development, you can easily find yourself stagnating in your career.

-So, next time you see an opportunity to learn a new skill or network with people doing similar work, jump on it!
+So, the next time you see an opportunity to learn a new skill or network with people doing similar work, jump on it!

 Keep your passion stoked

-Conferences and other professional development events are a great opportunity to connect with colleagues and to meet social-impact professionals around the country, or even world, who are doing work similar to your own.
+Regardless of the root causes of your burnout, one way to manage how it affects you is to build and nurture strong relationships.
+Conferences and other professional development events are a great opportunity to connect with colleagues and meet social-impact professionals around the country, or even world, who are doing work similar to your own.
 When you need a morale boost, you’ll have a whole community of people to turn to.

 Spend time now to save time in the long run

-While many social-impact professional development (PD) events are issue focused, there are also plenty of general conferences and classes for learning about project management, maximizing productivity, communication, and other skills that can help you make the most of your time.
-Professional development—when done as a group—can also build team coherence and cross-organizational relationships which in turn, boosts productivity.
+While many social-impact professional development (PD) events are issue-focused, there are also plenty of general conferences and classes for learning about project management, maximizing productivity, communication, and other skills that can help you make the most of your time.
+Professional development—when done as a group—can also build team coherence and cross-organizational relationships, which in turn boosts productivity.

 Move toward your career goals